jostrm/azure-enterprise-scale-ml/README.md

  - This is the repo and solution accelerator for that.
  - ESML are using `Azure Datalake GEN 2` 100%.
 Also for Azure ML Pipelines/Datastore.
 No blob storage needed.
  - `ESML supports DeltaLake` for MASTER data.
 (When ESML autogenerates Azure ML pipelines, a .parquet representation is used in the PROJECTS structure)
- - `Enterprise Datalake, with ADLS GEN2, and logical DataMesh`(not physical DataMesh.
-No scattered Blob/GEN2 storage accounts with myriad/different security - sometimes vNet, sometimes private links, sometimes open.
-Not different RBAC models on same data, Not multiple copies on MASTER DATA that needs to be event-synced,etc.)
+ - `Enterprise Datalake, with ADLS GEN2, and logical DataMesh`: Not physical DataMesh.
+Avoiding scattered Blob/GEN2 storage accounts with myriad/different security & micro services
+  - ESLM DataMesh avoids `the curese of security diversity`: Some have vNet & private endpoints..some have not.
+Different RBAC models on same data, multiple copies on MASTER DATA..event-sync nightmare)

  # ESML AI Factory "Oneslider": Dev,Test,Prod environments
 - Easy to provision a new ESMLProject for Dev,Test,Prod with easy cost followup, since its own PROJECT resource groups for each `Project team` in the ESML `AI Factory`: